ordina-jworks/ordina-jworks.github.io/_posts/2018-09-28-e2e-testing-ionic-protractor-appium-e2e-testing.md

 ionic cordova build ios
 ```

-If you were able to successfully run these commands, we can start E2E testing our application on both iOS and Android.
+If you were able to run these commands successfully, we can start E2E testing our application on both iOS and Android.

 Before continuing, Make a folder **/e2e** in the root of your project.